IS A RESERVATION NECESSARY?

 Credit card refunds may take up to 10 days from when you canceled before showing in your account.
 If you paid by cash/check, please provide a current mailing address when canceling and a refund check will be mailed within 10 days.

 I WANT TO PAY CASH WHEN I ARRIVE AT SEA-TAC AIRPORT.
 IS THERE SOMEONE THERE THAT CAN HELP ME?

-MY SPOUSE IS IN A WHEELCHAIR.
-WILL OUR SHUTTLE BE ADA ACCESSIBLE?
+IF A PASSENGER IS IN A WHEELCHAIR, WILL THE SHUTTLE BE ADA ACCESSIBLE?